 The Department's bridge assets constitute a significant portion of all infrastructure assets in Arizona.
-As of June 30, 2007, the Department owns and maintains 4,648 bridges with an approximate total deck area of 44,356,907 square feet.
+As of June 30, 2008, the Department owns and maintains 4,637 bridges with an approximate total deck area of 44,440,010 square feet.
 Bridges, for purposes of this report, include all structures erected over an opening or depression with a centerline of 20 feet or more.
 Information related to these bridges is stored and updated in the Arizona Bridge Information and Storage System (ABISS).
 This system is used to efficiently manage the bridge inventory through storing all bridge related data and assisting bridge engineers in arriving at appropriate bridge preservation decisions.
 Also, ABISS is used for reporting bridge inventory and condition, on a biennial basis, to the Federal Highway Administration (FHWA).

 A Condition Rating Index (CRI) is used to track the condition of the bridge network.
 The CRI is based on four selected bridge inspection condition ratings, which in turn are based on standards established in the FHWA's "Recording and Coding Guide for the Structural Inventory of the Nation's Bridges."
 The four selected condition ratings that are included in the CRI computation are: the bridge joints condition, the deck condition, the super-structure condition, and the sub-structure condition.
-The bridge joints condition ratings are federally mandated condition ratings.
+The bridge joints condition rating is an Arizona specific rating item not included in the FHWA condition rating guidelines, whereas the three other condition ratings are federally mandated condition ratings.
 The CRI is computed by subtracting from one the ratio of the sum of the deck areas of all bridges with a condition rating of four or less (see table below), which indicates that the rated element is at best in a poor condition, to the total sum of the deck areas.
 The rating system in this guide is as follows: